Synthesis of Temporal Causality: Implementation and Evaluation

 \begin{example} We discuss an illustrative example of cause synthesis with a small benchmark from the neural synthesis datatset.
 All relevant inputs and outputs of our cause synthesis algorithm are depicted in Figure~\ref{fig:neuralsynthesis}.
 First, we have the system (cf. Figure~\ref{subfig:system}), which is a wrongly predicted circuit of the neural synthesis model.
 This model tried to come up with a solution for the specification $(i_2 \LTLuntil i_0 ) \leftrightarrow ( \LTLglobally \LTLeventually o_4 )$, i.e., $o_4$ appears infinitely often if and only if input $i_2$ is enabled until input $i_0$ is enabled.
 The predicted system does not satisfy this specification, because there are cases where $\LTLglobally \LTLeventually o_4$ holds without the inputs meeting the required condition.
 Hence, model checking the specification returns a counterexample $\pi$ that violates the formula, which means the negated specification can be seen as an effect $\varphi_\Effect$ that is present on the counterexample $\pi$ (cf. Figure~\ref{subfig:rest}).
 Our algorithm then computes the cause for this effect, i.e., for the violation of the specification, on the counterexample $\pi$, as a nondeterministic Büchi automaton.
 The computed automaton $\mathcal{A}_\Cause^\mathit{subset}$ is depicted at the bottom of Figure~\ref{subfig:rest}.
 It is language-equivalent to the LTL formula $\lnot i_0 \land \LTLnext (\lnot i_0 \land \lnot i_2 \land \LTLnext i_0)$, which basically states that the effect is caused by a conjunction of four inputs spread out over the first three steps.
-Indeed, it is easy to see that modifying any of these four inputs results in a trace that satisfies the specification: For instance, setting $i_0$ at the first position results in the trace that immediately enters the state labeled with $o_4$ and loops there forever, while removing $i_0$ from the third position results in looping in the initial state. \end{example}
+Indeed, it is easy to see that modifying any of these four inputs results in a trace that satisfies the specification: For instance, setting $i_0$ at the first position results in the trace that immediately enters the state labeled with $o_4$ and loops there forever such that the left part of the equivalence is satisfied, while removing $i_0$ from the third position results in looping in the initial state such that the right part of the equivalence is not satisfied anymore. \end{example}